ide3a/cid-mobility-workshop/README.md

 Make sure you have a working installation of Python 3.6 or newer by running `python --version`.
 If you don't, install it using your package manager of choice or the [official website](https://www.python.org/downloads/).

+Check if the installation was successful by typing `python --version` in a new terminal.

-## Running the Workshop Material
+# Running the Workshop Material

-First, download this repository using either `git` or simply clicking `Code` -> `Download ZIP` on the GitHub website.
+Download this repository using either `git` or simply clicking `Code` -> `Download ZIP` on the GitHub website.

-Within the repository directory, we now  install the Python requirements for running the simulation in a Jupyter notebook:
+Within the repository directory, we now install the requirements for running the simulation in Jupyter lab:

 ```
 python3 -m venv venv              # create venv